thisisfordatamgmt/Group-1-Project-2/README.md

 ## Description
 This dataset is available through Snowflake Marketplace under the listing name Bureau of Labor Statistics(BLS).
-This dataset contains labor market and economic data across the United States.
+It dataset contains labor market and economic data across the United States.
 It includes unemployment statistics, employment trends, and consumer price(CPI) measurements.

 For this project, we used five primary tables: